 The museum accommodates just a single, sublimely subtle artwork.
 In the interior, even the smallest amount of movement echoes.
 Visitors are literally banned from doing anything other than watching, walking, and sitting.

 The Teshima Art Museum stands atop a hill overlooking the Seto Inland Sea and bordered by a rice terrace that was restored recently in partnership with the local community.
 Teshima is the second-largest island in the region, after Shodoshima.
-In the middle of the island is a forested hill; and three fishing villages, which are linked by a circular road.
+In the middle of the island are a forested hill and three fishing villages, linked by a circular road.
 Ferry services are available in two villages on Teshima Island, namely Ieura and Karato.

-Teshima Art Museum is among the museums, galleries, and art projects dispersed across the islands of the rural Seto Inland Sea area of Japan, and together, they form a distinct creative bliss.
+Teshima Art Museum is among the museums, galleries, and art projects dispersed across the islands of the rural Seto Inland Sea area of Japan.
+Together, they form a distinct creative bliss.

 607 Karato, Teshima, Tonosho, Shozu District, Kagawa 761-4662, Japan